404src/exocore/_articles/ccna-summary.md

 When the switch receives a frame for a destination MAC address that is not in its address table, it floods the frame out of all LAN ports of the same VLAN except for the port that the frame received.
 When the destination station responds, the switch adds its relevant MAC source address and port ID to the address table.
 ### 1.13.d MAC address table
 To exchange frames between LAN ports efficiently, the switch maintains a MAC address table.
-The switch learns and builds it's adress table through the processes described above, and is able to forward the subsequent frames to a single port without flooding all the LAN ports.
+The switch learns and builds it's address table through the processes described above, and is able to forward the subsequent frames to a single port without flooding all the LAN ports.

 ## 2.0 Network Access